griffinbaker12/griffinbaker12/README.md

 - a [deep work tracker](https://github.com/griffinbaker12/deep-work-tracker) in Python (cli tool)
 - contributing to the new [comma connect web app](https://github.com/commaai/new-connect)

-My favorite languages is (currently) Python.
+My favorite language is (currently) Python.
 Functional languages are pretty cool as well ([but dumb when strictly defined](https://youtu.be/ovYbgbrQ-v8?si=EhHlj2VXE1yXM7t2&t=1947)).